-2.4 ABORIGINAL AND TORRES STRAIT ISLANDER CONSTITUTIONAL RECOGNITION
+2.3 ABORIGINAL AND TORRES STRAIT ISLANDER CONSTITUTIONAL RECOGNITION

-• the status of Aboriginal and Torres Strait Islander Peoples in the Constitution of the Commonwealth of Australia and possible constitutional reforms to their status.
+• the status of Aboriginal and Torres Strait Islander Peoples in the Constitution of the Commonwealth of Australia, and possible constitutional reforms to their status.

-PART 3 - AUSTRALIAN AND INTERNATIONAL LAW (25% OF COURSE CONTENT - 37.5 HOURS)
+PART 3 - AUSTRALIAN AND INTERNATIONAL LAW (30% OF COURSE CONTENT - 45 HOURS)

 The focus of this Unit is identifying and assessing the sources and basis of law both in Australia and in an international context.
-It involves a consideration of Australian statute law, law made by parliaments, Australian common law, law made by judges in court rooms, as well as the increasing prominence of International law as a source of law.
-The Unit considers the principle institutions of both Australian and International law as well as considering the nature of, and participants in, Australian law reform.
+It involves a consideration of Aboriginal and Torres Strait Islander customary law, Australian statute law, law made by parliaments, Australian common law, law made by judges in court rooms, as well as the increasing influence of International law as a source of law.
+The Unit additionally considers the nature of, and participants in, Australian law reform.